ClearControl/ClearControl/README.md

 Documentation will follow after code has stabilised.

 ---------------------------------------------------
-NOTE: This version of RTlib is still in the early stages
+NOTE: This version of ClearControl is still in the early stages
 ---------------------------------------------------

 ### Author(s) ###